BoostGSoC20/df/include/boost/numeric/ublas/df/README.md

 ## Column and frame ontainer

-A column class and a frame class are defined in the `boost::numeric::ublas::df` namespace.
+A column class `column` and a frame class `frame` are defined in the `boost::numeric::ublas::df` namespace.

 A column `column<element_type>` as a homogeneous container manages a homogeneous `std::vector<element_type>` of `std::optional` elements of templated type `element_type`.
 (This is a different design compared with a [2019 GSoC implementation](https://github.com/BoostGSoC19/data_frame), in which the column class `data_frame_col` as a heterogeneous container manages a homogeneous `boost::numeric::ublas::vector` of elements.)